 Proliferation of Diseases

-A part from losing lives, their proliferate a lot a diseases from the use of poisonous gasses and harmful weapons.
-It affected the psychological state of many mind.
+Apart from losing lives, they are proliferating a lot a disease from the use of poisonous gasses and harmful weapons.
+It affected the psychological state of many minds.
 There appeared anxiety, fear, nervous disorders, birth defects, water born diseases, depression etc, which were difficult to handle in such a state of turmoil.

 Involvement of foreign Hand

-There were about 40 allies of the US in the war, who were there to bolster the political rhetoric of the US about the disarmament of Iraq and making it a democratic.
-But some countries backed the insurgent groups which further deteriorated the already worsen situation.
+There were about 40 allies of the US in the war, who was there to bolster the political rhetoric of the US about the disarmament of Iraq and making it a democratic.
+But some countries backed the insurgent groups which further deteriorated the already worsening situation.
 These provided violent groups with unprecedented support and assistance for waging war.

 Withdrawal of US forces from Iraq